-Before focusing on art, Kelly published and designed Remedy Quarterly (2009-2015), a magazine that shared food memories and the recipes that inspired them.
+Prior to focusing on her art practice, Kelly designed and published Remedy Quarterly (2009-2015), an internationally distributed journal that collected and shared food-related memories and the recipes that inspired them.
+She earned her BFA in Graphic Design from Western Michigan University.

 Kelly earned a BFA in Graphic Design from Western Michigan University.
 She spent 9 years living and working in New York City where she worked in branding and packaging for brands like Real Simple, Kate's Paperie, The American Museum of Natural History, Pfizer, and Bath & Body Works.
 During this time she also started the award-winning food blog, The Best Remedy (formerly eat make read), dabbled in underground cocktail-making and catering, and honed her food photography skills.
 Her work has been featured in BUST magazine, food52.com, seriouseats.com, and Better Homes and Gardens.